Razorrag/reddy-anna/BETTING_FLOW_OPTIMIZATION.md

 # Betting Flow Optimization - Fix Summary

 ## Problem Statement
 The Andar Bahar game had a **4-5 second delay** before bets appeared on buttons after clicking.
-This made the app feel unprofessional and frustrating for players who expected instant feedback.
+Additionally, balance updates were not synchronized with bet display, causing confusion for players.

 **User Quote:** "As a player, the moment I click the button I must see the value of the bet on the button which is actually taking time"

+**Critical Issues Found:**
+1. Bet display delay (4-5 seconds)
+2. Balance not updating instantly with bet display
+3. Balance display context not receiving instant update events

 ## Root Cause Analysis